 Shopping and Dining

 - Bantam + Biddy – A casual and family-friendly restaurant, Bantam + Biddy offers regional, all-natural and pastured poultry and more.
-Menu items include pimento cheese with veggies, pork schnitzel, sandwiches, grits, duck fat fries and pickled beets and goat cheese.
+Menu items include pimento cheese with veggies, pork schnitzel, sandwiches, grits, duck fat fries, pickled beets and goat cheese and more.

-Entertainment and Recreation
+- Entertainment and Recreation

-• Rhodes Hall.
-Originally home to Rhodes Furniture founder Amos Rhodes, today it is a house museum, event venue and headquarters for The Georgia Trust for Historic Preservation.
-Constructed of Stone Mountain granite, Rhodes Hall was built in 1904 before the development of Ansley Park.
-Featuring the Romanesque Revival style, it was even wired for electricity.
+- Rhodes Hall – Originally home to Rhodes Furniture founder Amos Rhodes, today the structure acts as a house museum, event venue and headquarters for The Georgia Trust for Historic Preservation.
+Constructed of Stone Mountain granite, Rhodes Hall, built in 1904 before the development of Ansley Park, features the Romanesque Revival style and was even wired for electricity.
 The house was a technological marvel in its day and is now a perfect counterpart to Atlanta’s skyline.

 - First Church of Christ, Scientist – Completed in 1914, the current main congregation for Atlanta’s Christian Science community is a historic Greek revival church.
 The church even claims to be the first air-conditioned building in Atlanta!

 - Randolph-Lucas House – Originally in Buckhead, the Randolph-Lucas House was almost destroyed by the Peachtree Road Condominium Association.
 In 2013 to help save the 1924 structure featured in Anne Rivers Siddons’s novel Peachtree Road, the Buckhead Heritage Society offered the home free of charge to anyone able to move it.
 The Society accepted NewTown Partners’ proposal and relocated the structure to Ansley Park.
 NewTown Partners is an Atlanta-based economic development consulting firm specializing in historic preservation.